University of North Texas Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UNT, approximately 51% of students took out student loans averaging $5,744 a year.
-That adds up to $22,976 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UNT, approximately 48% of students took out student loans averaging $6,089 a year.
+That adds up to $24,356 over four years for those students.

-The student loan default rate at UNT is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UNT is 5.8%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UNT Graduates Make?students who graduate with a bachelor's degree from UNT make about $45,000 a year during their first few years of employment after graduation.
-That's great news for UNT students since it is 13% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UNT Graduates Make?bachelor's degree recipients from UNT make around $51,232 per year during the early years of their employment.
+That's great news for UNT students since it is 21% more than the average college graduate's salary of $42,485 per year.

 Location of University of North Texas